CSSA - Culham Sports and Social Association

 Please wear comfortable clothing.
 Equipment provided.

-Both Evelyn and Sarah are experience Iyengar yoga teachers.
+Both Carol and Georgina are experienced Iyengar yoga teachers.

 Netball is an ideal sport to encompass both men and women because physical strength is not an advantage.
 It is a fast, exciting, true team sport which involves running, jumping, throwing and catching.